Techshift/node-rest-api-template/README.md

 npm install
 ```

-Create a .env file at the project and fill the following:
+Create a .env file at the project root and fill the following:

 ```
 PORT=number